-My advice is to always share your meal with a friend (if you are not travelling solo) so you can eat different dishes without ordering 4 dishes just for yourself.
+My advice is to always share your meal with a friend (if you are not traveling solo) so you can eat different dishes without ordering 4 dishes just for yourself.

 7. Don't drink too much alcohol:

-Yes I know you are going to be on holiday and you want to have fun.
+Yes, I know you will be on holiday and want to have fun.
 I am not saying you don't have to drink at all, don't worry, but try not to exaggerate.

 8. Drink a lot of water:

 Being hydrated is a must to help your stomach and bowel work well.
-It helps you to avoid constipation and to eliminate all the toxins in your body.
+It helps you avoid constipation and eliminate all the toxins in your body.